Legal labor protection - what should you know?

 While it may seem simple enough, job protection goals can be quite complex and complex.
 Among them can be distinguished:

-- Minimizing the risk associated with staying in hazardous and harmful conditions at the workplace,
+- minimising the risks associated with being in hazardous and harmful conditions in the workplace,

-- Optimization of working conditions from the physiological and psychological point of view.
+- optimisation of working conditions from a physiological and psychological point of view.